secret-family-recipe-s-cookbook/cookbook-UI-Jason/README.md

 -Student's work demonstrates that all MVP features were built and the student went above and beyond the project.

-Added many items outside Lambda core curriculum (see below).
+Added items outside Lambda core curriculum.
+Used text shadow around H1 text on homepage to pop it off the hero image.
+Further used opacity, and radius to make a background further improving readability.
+Navigation links grow in size on hover to show that they are clickable.
+Used box shadows to draw the eye to selling points. (also see below).

 -Pair programmed with the Front End Architect